CDL Original, Renewal, Duplicate

 - Photo will be taken.

-- Provide proof of citizenship, full social security number and two (2) documents of your Utah residence address.
-Visit our required documentation page for what is acceptable proof.
+- Provide proof of citizenship and identity (name and DOB.)
+Provide social security card.
+Provide two (2) documents of your Utah residence address.
+Visit our required documentation page for what is acceptable proof of each type of document required.

 - Take the written knowledge test (based on endorsements needed.)